 5. Attend events and trade shows.

-Networking is vital if you want to up those professional referrals.
+Networking as a sales person is vital if you want to up those professional referrals.
 For one, your existing network can only take you so far; it has limits, and reaching beyond those can be the key to increasing your referral-generated income.
 When you attend networking events, you want to be sure and meet people outside your geographic area — ideally those in cities and states neighboring yours.
 You never know when they might have a client heading to your neck of the woods, and as the only vendor they’ve met in the area, you’d be a shoo-in for that referral.
 Work on building your network of far-off vendors, as well as those in closer quarters.

 6. Make referrals easy.

 If you want to maximize referrals, make the referral agreements as easy and simple as possible.
 Give your vendors plenty of branded materials, like business cards, brochures, flyers, and more, and include your website, social media links such as Facebook, and phone number in your email signature for quick reference.
 When they’re ready to refer business to you, finding your contact info should take only a few seconds max.

 Referrals should be a two-way street.
 If someone is going to trust your skills and experience enough to refer business to you, you need to trust theirs, too.
 That means sending clients their way when there’s a fit, and returning the favor whenever possible.
 Make sure you keep a folder of vendors you plan to refer clients to; include their cards, any brochures they have, and contact details.
 Once you do refer a client their way, make sure to send an email or note giving the vendor a heads up.
 This lets them adequately prepare for the customer and ensures they know you referred them — a win-win all around.